YogeshKumarTestAccount/xebiaEmpDiscount/README.md

 * http://localhost:3000/swagger-ui.html#!/xebia45discount45controller/totalAmmountToBePaidAfterDiscountUsingPOST
 * JUnit for Unit Tests Test Coverage 100 Percent
 * STS to run and test the program
+* Used Spring Boot Actuator
+  Spring Boot provides actuator to monitor and manage our application.
+Actuator is a tool which has HTTP endpoints. when application is       pushed to production, you can choose to manage and monitor your application using HTTP endpoints.

+* Management.port=4000.

+* Also Used DevTool but need to disable if we are in production.

 NOTE:For More Info please check the below Location attached required Screen to Understand the Project Structure And Unit Test Case Covering.